Sony Bravia Projector 7 specifications and in-depth review

 Pros

-• Has a 3-year warranty, offering reliable coverage for long-term use.
+• Backed by a 3-year warranty, providing extended coverage for an installation-grade device

 Cons